envisioning/vocab/vocab/comparative-advantage.md

 ---
 category: ARCH, CORE
+generality:
+- 0.62
+- 0.598
+- 0.576
+- 0.554
+- 0.532
+- 0.51
+- 0.488
 slug: comparative-advantage
 summary: Strategic advantage that a particular AI model, system, or approach has over others in performing specific tasks more efficiently or effectively due to unique strengths or capabilities.
 title: Comparative Advantage
 ---